polent/b/content/blog/TheHiddenCostOfVibeCodingAndAIAgents/TheHiddenCostOfVibeCodingAndAIAgents.md

 I hear a new idea lately.
 People say: "Why do we care about clean code?
 Why format it nicely?".
 They think the agent can read any mess.
 They say we can just recreate the code every time with a prompt.
 If it is ugly for humans it does not matter because humans do not read it anymore.

-I think this is a big error.
+While it is highly likely that in the future we will not need clean code anymore—because AI will flawlessly manage and understand any mess—we are not there yet.

-Code is not just for machines.
-It is for the human who has to find a bug at 3 a.m. when the agent is not HElpful.
-If the code has no structure it has no logic you can follow.
-Relying only on an agent to "explain" ugly code is a risk.
-You lose the deep understanding of your own product.
-"Vibe coding" should not mean "messy coding".
-Good engineering is still about clarity.
+Right now, AI still does a lot of things wrong.
+When an agent makes a mistake, it is still the human who has to jump in and find the bug.
+Because of this, being able to read and understand code is still incredibly important.
+If the code has no structure, it has no logic you can follow to correct the AI's errors.
+"Vibe coding" should not mean "messy coding" today.
+Good engineering is still about clarity, at least until the AI is truly infallible.

 ## The illusion of speed